Atlassian Jira Software

 READER NOTE

-Input parameter Issue IDs or Keys is required to run this command.
+Issue IDs or Keys is a required parameter to run this command.

 Input